 You can also provide a link to your own unsubscribe process.

-After your MailChimp account is integrated with Mandrill, you'll have the option to export MailChimp templates to the Mandrill account.
+After your MailChimp account is integrated with Mandrill, you have the option to export MailChimp templates to your Mandrill account.
 However, templates in Mandrill work differently than in MailChimp, so you may need to tweak your templates for Mandrill.
-Some key things to know:
+Here are a few things to know.

 Mandrill supports mc:edit regions from the MailChimp template language.
-Editable images, repeatable areas, and variants aren't supported in Mandrill templates currently.
+Editable images, repeatable areas, and variants aren't supported in Mandrill templates.
 You can use an editable template area to define the body of your email, for example, and change the copy for different types of emails you're sending.

-Mandrill does not automatically inline CSS styles included in the <head> of your templates like MailChimp.
+Mandrill does not automatically inline CSS styles included in the <head> of your templates like MailChimp does.
 However, you can opt to have CSS inlined for HTML documents under 256KB in size by going to Settings > Sending Options in your Mandrill account.